thenumbernine/Tensor/README.md

 Builtin Indexing / Storage / Unions:
 - `.s[]` element/pointer access.
 - for 1D through 4D: `.x .y .z .w`, `.s0 .s1 .s2 .s2` storage.
 - Right now indexing is row-major, so matrices appear as they appear in C, and so that matrix indexing `A.i.j` matches math indexing `A_ij`.
-This breaks GLSL compatability.
+This disagrees with GL compatability, so you'll have to upload your matrices to GL transposed.
 - `.subset<size>(index), .subset<size,index>()` = return a vector reference to a subset of this vector.

 Overloaded Indexing